Skip to Content

 Johns-Manville and Occupational Exposure

 At its peak asbestos use, reports estimate the company had at least 3,500 employees.
-Workers for other companies and in many industries also faced exposure because Johns-Manville products were used in countless buildings, homes, schools, ships and more.
+Workers for other companies and in many industries also faced exposure.
+Johns-Manville products were used in countless buildings, homes, schools, ships and more.

 Additionally, homeowners, vehicle owners and others may be at risk for exposure when making repairs or renovations.
-Families of workers and consumers also faced an increased risk of asbestos-related diseases, such as lung cancer and mesothelioma, because of secondhand exposure.
+Families of workers and consumers also faced an increased risk of asbestos-related diseases, such as lung cancer and mesothelioma.

 Any asbestos exposure may result in an individual developing an asbestos-related illness such as mesothelioma.